Shaunak-Mukherjee/ECE595-Project--Active-Object-Localization-framework-with-RL/README.md

 ## Overview

-- Custom Gym-style environment (`ActiveEnv`) for dynamic bounding-box manipulation
+- Custom Gym-style environment for dynamic bounding-box manipulation
 - ResNet-50 feature extractor + DQN agent
 - Sequential decision-making to localize subjects of interest in images from initial bounding box
 - Evaluation on dataset with IoU metrics and trigger-based accuracy